scttymn/evc_rails/README.md

 PascalCase Component Tags: Define and use your View Components with <MyComponent> or self-closing <MyComponent /> syntax directly in your .evc templates.

+Namespaced Components: Support for namespaced components like <Ui::Button /> or <Forms::Input /> for better organization.

 Attribute Handling: Pass attributes to your components using standard HTML-like key="value", key='value', or Ruby expressions key={@variable}.

 Content Blocks: Components can accept content blocks (<MyComponent>content</MyComponent>) which are passed to the View Component via a block.

-Automatic Component Resolution: Automatically appends "Component" to your tag name if it's not already present (e.g., <Button> resolves to ButtonComponent).
+Automatic Component Resolution: Automatically appends "Component" to your tag name if it's not already present (e.g., <Button> resolves to ButtonComponent, <Ui::Button> resolves to Ui::ButtonComponent).

 Performance Optimized: Includes in-memory caching of compiled templates and memoization of component class lookups for efficient rendering in production.